 One additional advantage of PAPRs is that no fit test is required when used with loose fitting headgear.
 All tight-fitting facepieces, including disposable and reusable respirators, require you to be fit tested once a year.
 In some situations, loose-fitting PAPRs also allow workers to have limited facial hair versus a clean-shaven face when tight-fitting respirators are used.

 At World of Concrete, you can discuss these safety benefits with our specialists as well as gain insights to help you decide what respiratory option to use to protect your workers from silica exposure.
-We will be on hand to demonstrate our products, but you can also find information by visiting our OSHA Silica Regulation Update.
+We will be on hand to demonstrate our products, but you can also find information by visiting our OSHA Silica Regulation resources page.

 Have You Heard What Else Will Be Available at World of Concrete?